rightlag/py-gitlab/README.md

 # Getting started with py-gitlab

-Your credentials can be passed when instantiating the GitLab class.
+Your `private_token` can be passed when instantiating the GitLab class.
 Alternatively, py-gitlab will check for the existence of a configuration file named `~/.gitlab`.
 The configuration file is JSON formatted:

     {
-        "username": <Your GitLab username>,
-        "password": <Your GitLab password>
+        "private_token": <YOUR GITLAB PRIVATE TOKEN>
     }

 # Sample endpoint request

 ### Get the current user

-**Note:** `username` and `password` are loaded from `~/.gitlab` configuration file
+**Note:** `private_token` is loaded from the `~/.gitlab` configuration file

     from gitlab import GitLab